 1950: Bacon exhibited at the Knoedler Gallery in New York.

-1953: Had his first one-man exhibition outside of Britain in New York.
+1953: He had his first one-man exhibition outside of Britain in New York.

-1954: Along with Ben Nicholson and Lucian Freud he represented Britain at the Venice Biennale.
+1954: Along with Ben Nicholson and Lucian Freud, Bacon represented Britain at the Venice Biennale.

-1961: Had his first retrospective exhibition at the University of Nottingham.
+1961: He had his first retrospective exhibition at the University of Nottingham.

 1962: Retrospective at the Tate Gallery in London.